homiak/pegasus/README.md

 # Release v.
 1.0.0
 Initial release

+## optional dependency "waterdragon"
+The mod has an optional dependency on Draigh-Uisge (waterdragon) mod.
+When both mods are installed, Dragons and Pegasi will recognize each other in the world.
+Pegasi can use Dragon-like flight mechanics, and Dragons may respond differently to Pegasi.
+The interaction between these magnificent creatures adds depth to your mythical creature experience.

-The mod is created by Scottii and based on "Animalia" (by ElCeejo) and on "Draigh-Uisge (waterdragon)"(by Scottii).
+The mod is created by Scottii and based on "Animalia" by ElCeejo, "Draigh-Uisge (waterdragon)" by Scottii and on "Creatura" by ElCeejo.